copywrite/wrk/README.md

 ## Acknowledgements

-  wrk contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', and Mike Pall's LuaJIT.
+  yak contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', and Mike Pall's LuaJIT.
 Please consult the NOTICE file for licensing details.